Eunoia1729/IIITA-Grades-Notifier/README.md

 git clone https://github.com/Eunoia1729/IIITA-Grades-Notifier.git
 ```

 - Check your Chrome browser version and download the suitable chromedriver.
-Download from here(8-10 MB file) - https://chromedriver.chromium.org/downloads, unzip the folder and the driver in the project repository.
+Download from here(8-10 MB file) - https://chromedriver.chromium.org/downloads, unzip the folder and put the driver in the project repository.

 - Inside the repository, run the below commands for preparing the notifier.
 You might be required to enter linux password.
 ```